Our Fishing Seasons and When to Fish

 April/May/beginning of June - Limit catches of 20-30, 3-6lb Coho Salmon are common.
 Very fast action.
 Brown Trout and Steelhead numbers can be very good too and we will often orient some of our gear towards large Chinook (King) Salmon as well when fishing common waters.
 Bags and bags of many, tasty Coho Salmon fillets!

-June and into July - Variety time - Large Chinook Salmon and acrobatic Steelhead starting to congregate - Coho getting larger and good numbers can still be expected.
-Best overall chance to catch all five Salmon & Trout species in a single trip
+Late June and into July - Variety time - Large Chinook Salmon and acrobatic Steelhead starting to congregate - Coho getting larger and good numbers can still be caught.
+Some Lake Trout.
+Best overall chance to catch all five salmon & trout species in a single trip

 July/August - Prime time for large, reel-screaming Chinook (King) Salmon in the 12lb-20lb+ range.
 Trophy-size fish time.
 Single fish fillets worth hundreds of dollars alone in market price of wild King Salmon.